Home » Recipes » Main Dish Recipes » Pork » Italian Sausage and White Beans

 Italian sausage and white beans in a serving bowl.

 So, I just went to the fridge and pantry and started pulling out things that I thought would go together.
-I had a package of Italian sausage that I needed to use and there were two cans of Great Northern beans in the pantry just begging to be cooked.
-I grabbed a can of tomatoes, some onions and garlic and got to work.
+I had a package of Italian sausage that I needed to use, and there were two cans of Great Northern beans in the pantry just begging to be cooked.
+I grabbed a can of tomatoes, some onions, and garlic and got to work.

 What resulted was a very flavorful, comforting dinner for a cool evening by the fire.
 All we needed to make a meal with this was a tossed salad and some garlic bread.

-Now, I know that some combination of Italian sausage with white beans and tomatoes has probably been made thousands of times by different cooks and I’m sure that my version may not even be so authentically Italian.
+Now, I know that some combination of Italian sausage with white beans and tomatoes has probably been made thousands of times by different cooks, and I’m sure that my version may not even be so authentically Italian.
 Regardless, it’s a delicious recipe that your whole family is bound to enjoy.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

 How to Make Italian Sausage and White Beans